Buyun-Liang/Multi-Client-Chat-Service/README.md

 -- Bruce JOINED --
 Bruce>>
 ```
+Using the same method, more clients could join the same server.
+The client can type the intput on the keyboard and send to the server, and the server will broadcast the message to all the other clients.

 ## Contact
 Created by Buyun Liang [liang664@umn.edu] (https://www.linkedin.com/in/buyun-liang/) and Rick Wang - feel free to contact me if you have any questions!